WVURAIL/dspira-lessons/categories/telescope-software-setup/index.md

 * An SDR device (dongle) is needed for this system.
 See the [SDR Options page.](https://wvurail.org//dspira-lessons/SDR)

 * The "back end" of the telescope is a spectrometer program that runs on the free, open-source software *GNURadio*.
-Options for acquiring this program are provided below.
+These programs were developed for the *Ubuntu* operating system.
+Information for acquiring *Ubuntu* and *GNURadio* are provided below.

 * The spectrometer program built and developed by DSPIRA is called *spectrometer_w_cal.grc*.
-Instructions for installing this program can be found [here](https://wvurail.org//dspira-lessons/gr_radio_astro_Installation.md){target:blank}.
-Instructions for using this program can be found [here](https://wvurail.org//dspira-lessons/spectrometer_w_cal_Instructions.md){target:blank}.
+Instructions for installing this program can be found [here](https://wvurail.org//dspira-lessons/gr_radio_astro_Installation.md){:target="_blank"}.
+Instructions for using this program can be found [here](https://wvurail.org//dspira-lessons/spectrometer_w_cal_Instructions.md){:target="_blank"}.

 * Another option is to build a simple spectrometer program in *GNURadio*.
 Instructions for doing this are provided here too.
 Lessons on how to use *GNURadio* are provided.
 This is followed by basic lessons in digital signal processing (DSP) that introduce the processes used in the spectrometer.
 Then the steps on how to build a simple Spectrometer in *GNURadio* are provided.